Alger Family Faculty Award

 Goodman Faculty Award

 Clement (’84) and Robin Cahill (’83) Goodman established the Goodman Faculty Award in the fall of 2012.
 This endowment recognizes excellence in teaching and/or research, with an emphasis on faculty who integrate their teaching and scholarship to benefit JMU students and the learning process.
 In conjunction with Academic Council, the Goodmans determined that the award would recognize an exceptional junior faculty member.
-The inaugural recipient was selected in the spring of 2013.
+The first award was awarded in spring of 2013.

 In the fall of 2013, the Goodmans funded a second award.
-Academic Council determined that two exceptional junior faculty would be recognized beginning in the spring of 2014.
+Academic Council decided on two exceptional junior faculty members that were recognized in spring of 2014.

 In each college, professors nominate their colleagues for the Madison Scholar award.
 The Award winners exemplify excellence and scholarly achievement in their respective disciplines.
 Each winner presents a lecture on his or her area of expertise during the academic year.
 Faculty who have served in their colleges at the rank of assistant professor or above for at least five years are eligible for this award.